uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 # Branches

-So far, the commits in your repository have created a linear sequence of changes like this:
+So far, the commits in your lab repository have created a linear sequence of changes like this:

 ![branches](/cmsc22000/img/git-lab-branches.png)

 You may have heard us talk informally about "branches" or seen that term in a variety of places (the GitLab/GitHub web interfaces, online documentation).
 So what *is* a branch?
 A branch, loosely, is an **independent commit history** than can be manipulated in its own right.
 Every git repository has, at least, one branch: the `master` branch and, so far, you have been working only with that branch (and, thus, with a single linear history of commits).